 Nevertheless, according to the CVM Instruction 578 of 30 August 2016 (CVM Instruction 578), FIPs are exempted from the requirement of participating in the decision-making process if the investment is reduced to less than half of the original amount invested and constitutes rate below 15 per cent of the company’s corporate capital; or the book value of the investment is reduced to zero.

-Foreign private equity funds can set up an FIP in Brazil as a vehicle to make investments.13 As for any other foreign investment, the capital must be registered with and follow the rules of the Brazilian Central Bank.14 Income arising from investment in FIPs and gains arising from the sale or amortisation of FIP quotas by non-resident investors that are not resident or domiciled in a favourable tax jurisdiction15 is currently taxed at zero per cent, provided that the following requirements are met:
+Foreign private equity funds can set up a FIP in Brazil as a vehicle to make investments.
+As for any other foreign investment, the capital must be registered with and follow the rules of the Brazilian Central Bank.13 Income arising from investment in FIPs and gains arising from the sale or amortisation of FIP quotas by non-resident investors that are not resident or domiciled in a favourable tax jurisdiction14 is currently taxed at zero per cent, provided that the following requirements are met:

-- c at least 67 per cent of the portfolio of the fund is composed of shares of corporations, debentures that are convertible into shares and subscription warrants (allowed assets); and
+- in addition to the provision mentioned in item (c) above, at least 67 per cent of the FIP’s portfolio is composed of shares of corporations, debentures that are convertible into shares and subscription warrants (allowed assets).16

-- a the quotaholders must be exclusively non-residents; and
+- the quotaholders must be exclusively non-residents; and

-- b the fund regulations must provide that its fund application is made exclusively in:17
+- the fund regulations must provide that its fund application is made exclusively in:17